padde/jump.vim/README.md

 ### `:Jc`

-Equivalent to Autojump's 'jc' command – switch working directory, limiting the search to subdirectories of the current working directory.
+Equivalent to Autojump's `jc` command – switch working directory, limiting the search to subdirectories of the current working directory.

 ### `:Jo`

-Equivalent to Autojump's 'jo' command – open directory in system file explorer.
+Equivalent to Autojump's `jo` command – open directory in system file explorer.

 ### `:Jco`

-Equivalent to Autojump's 'jco' command – open directory in system file explorer, limiting the search to subdirectories of the current working directory.
+Equivalent to Autojump's `jco` command – open directory in system file explorer, limiting the search to subdirectories of the current working directory.

 ### `:Cd`